charmed-kubernetes/cdk-network-spaces-testing/README.md

 ## Creating the VMs

 Carefully review and run the create-vms script in this repo.
+Make sure the network interfaces for each machine line up with the spaces you defined in MAAS.

 ## Commissioning and configuring MAAS nodes